LASIK FAQ’s

 How will I keep my eyes open and from moving during surgery?

 Your doctor/surgeon will use an eyelid holder to keep you from blinking during the procedure.
-The VISX Star 4 IR is equipped with “eye-tracking” technology, as well as video assisted monitoring.
+The Alcon Refractive Suite is equipped with “eye-tracking” technology, as well as video assisted monitoring.
 The laser automatically stops if you look too far to the right or to the left, so you can’t “mess it up” by looking away.

 Will I be able to see right after surgery?